 Speaking/Listening: Make strategic use of digital media and visual displays of data to express information and enhance understanding of presentations.

-The rigor of the Common Core State Standards meets the rigor of Project Based Learning in this introduction to PBL workshop.
+The rigor of State and National Standards meets the rigor of Project Based Learning (PBL) in this introduction to PBL workshop.
 Participants will learn how technology-infused PBL units drive learning and raise studentsʼ level of engagement, authenticity, collaboration, and higher-order thinking, setting your students up to be great problem-solvers and creators in the process.
-Discover that through the intentional design of PBL units, they not only teach and assess Common Core State Standards (both ELA and Math), but also naturally lend themselves to the level of learning that the standards promote.
+Discover that through the intentional design of PBL units, they not only teach and assess State and National Standards (both ELA and Math), but also naturally lend themselves to the level of learning that the standards promote.
 Resources for further exploration of PBL will be provided.

 DIGITAL LITERACY RE-IMAGINED